LOGIC-PLAY/LP-IOT/README.md

 # LP-IOT
-Repo for the domain of Internet of Things
+Repo for the technology of Internet of Things